 Overcoming cultural or language barriers

 Interpreters may not always be available.
 Relatives acting as interpreters may cloud decision-making, particularly if young children take this role.
-[6,7] A recent systematic review by Silva et al. discussed a significant improvement in quality of care when a professional translator was used for end-of-life patients with malignancy.
+[9,11] A recent systematic review by Silva et al. discussed a significant improvement in quality of care when a professional translator was used for people at end of life with malignancy.
 Less errors and improved understanding were noted for both parties.
-This study also raises the need for professional translators to receive some support and education around delivery of end-of-life information and emotionally-charged discussion as many felt uncomfortable relaying sensitive information.
+This study also raises the need for professional translators to receive some support and education around delivery of end-of-life information and emotionally charged discussion as many felt uncomfortable relaying sensitive information.
+However, insufficient evidence was found for the effectiveness of using interpreters for EoL discussions in the intensive care unit.
+[7,11]

-Health professionals may lack confidence in initiating end-of-life discussions particularly where prognosis is not known, for fear of distressing the person and their relatives.
 The majority of older adults are open to discussion around end-of-life and want to know what to expect as their health deteriorates.
 They may need to have these discussions with a person they trust and feel comfortable with and perhaps seek these discussions over more than one occasion.
+Health professionals may lack confidence in initiating end-of-life discussions particularly where prognosis is not known, for fear of distressing the person and their relatives.
 People at a social disadvantage may be less likely to want to engage in end-of-life discussions.
 If needed, a neutral interpreter is recommended where possible.
 Conversations in all scenarios, should take place with ample time to invite questions, and the opportunity to summarise what was understood.
 Regular follow-up meetings are recommended as the health status changes, as terminal phase begins and if treatment is to be discontinued.

 - The effective ways of encouraging dialogue and choice particularly for frail and older people within the context of the current healthcare systems and personal circumstances.